 Price: Free with optional premium

-Best for: People who want recurring group activities and find one-on-one cold approaches difficult
+How it works: Built around recurring group activities for people who find one-on-one cold approaches difficult

-Meetup isn't a friendship app in the traditional sense — you're not matching with individuals.
+Meetup isn't a friendship app in the traditional sense, since you're not matching with individuals.
 Instead, you join groups organized around specific interests (hiking, board games, coding, language exchange) and attend events.
-Friendships form naturally from repeated exposure to the same people in low-stakes group settings.
+Friendships form, if at all, from repeated exposure to the same people in low-stakes group settings.

-Pros: No awkward one-on-one matching, shared activity provides social structure, works for all personality types, large active community in most cities
+Pros: No one-on-one matching required, shared activity provides social structure, group format suits most personality types, large user base in most cities

 Cons: Paid subscription required for organizers, quality varies by city and group, can feel cliquey if you join established groups